saltant-org/saltant/README.md

 ## Overview

-saltant revolves around four main concepts: containers, task types, task queues, and task instances.
-Containers contain code to run; task types specify a container and a set of variables required to run its code;
+saltant revolves around four main concepts: containers (which are optional but recommended), task types, task queues, and task instances.
-task queues specify a set of machines which share similar environments;
+Containers contain code to run; task types specify a container (or executable) and a set of variables/arguments required to run its code;
-and task instances specify a task type, provide the task type with its required variables, and run its task type's container on one of a task queue's machines.
+task queues specify a set of machines sharing similar environments which run [Celery](https://github.com/celery/celery) workers; and task instances specify a task type, provide the task type with its required variables and arguments, and run its task type's container (or executable) on a task queue.

 While reading through the overview, it might be helpful to browse saltant's API reference at